A distribution-guided Mapper algorithm: Methods

 The value of the $SC$ ranges from $-1$ to $1$.
 A value close to $1$ indicates the point is close to the current cluster, and more distinct from other clusters.
 If the $SC$ is less than $0$, it means the point is closer to other clusters compared to the current cluster, and it usually indicates bad clustering results.
 The clustering of the whole dataset can be assessed by taking the average of the $SC$s of all points.

 The $SC$ reflects the clustering quality of data points, but it does not evaluate the topology structure of a Mapper output graph.
 Figure \ref{show_case} shows an example of different Mapper graphs on the same dataset.
-The left panel has a higher $SC$ but a poor topological feature.
-Conversely, the right panel has a lower $SC$ but a good topological structure.
-Figure \ref{show_case} (a) shows that small overlap $p$ makes one of the circles disconnected, however, more separable clusters lead to a high $SC$.
+Figure \ref{show_case} (a) has a higher $SC$ but a poor topological feature.
+Conversely, Figure \ref{show_case} (b) has a lower $SC$ but a good topological structure.
+Figure \ref{show_case} (a) shows that a small overlap $p$ makes one of the circles disconnected, and however, more separable clusters lead to a high $SC$.
 Therefore, a metric that evaluates both clustering and topological structure is needed.
 Although, the topological information encoded in Mapper has been well studied theoretically \cite{dey2017topological}.
 There is no practical metric to evaluate the topology structure of Mapper graphs.
 Most existing work evaluates the topology structure of Mapper graphs based on the clustering results only.
 The extended persistence diagram has been proven to be a powerful tool for capturing topological signatures of Mapper graph \cite{carriereStructureStabilityOneDimensional2018}.
 In this manuscript, we alleviate it to provide a simple quantitative metric for evaluating the topology structure of Mapper output.